wyattlam1/wyattlam1.github.io/_posts/2015-10-07-summer-in-chicago.markdown

 cover: https://c1.staticflickr.com/1/576/21303378483_15d65a1dbf_h_d.jpg
 ---

-I took a week off to visit Diana in Chicago towards the end of summer.
-This time it was in t-shirt and shorts weather.
-What a big difference from [last time](/posts/downtown-chicago/).
+Towards the end of summer, I took a week off to visit Diana in Chicago.
+It was in t-shirts and shorts weather this time, which was a *huge* difference from [last time](/posts/downtown-chicago/).

 {% include photo-story-100.html photo="21887698611" caption="Honeycomb Sculpture at Lincoln Park" %}